benjaminion/upgrading-ethereum-book/src/book.md

         validate_target_epoch_against_current_time(store, attestation)
 ```

-First, we check the attestation's timeliness: newly received attestations are considered for the fork choice only if they came from the [current or previous epoch](#validate_target_epoch_against_current_time).
+First, we check the attestation's timeliness.
+Newly received attestations are considered for insertion into the Store only if they came from the [current or previous epoch](#validate_target_epoch_against_current_time) at the time when we heard about them.

 This check [was introduced](https://github.com/ethereum/consensus-specs/pull/1466) to defend against a ["decoy flip-flop attack"](https://ethresear.ch/t/decoy-flip-flop-attack-on-lmd-ghost/6001?u=benjaminion) on LMD GHOST.
 The attack depends on two competing branches having emerged due to some network failure.
 An adversary with some fraction of the stake (but less than 33%) can store up votes from earlier epochs and release them at carefully timed moments to switch the winning branch (according to the LMD GHOST fork choice) so that neither branch can gain the necessary 2/3 weight for finalisation.
 The attack can continue until the adversary runs out of stored votes.